THEIOTGUY/TherapyLLM/README.md

 ### Introduction :

 The Real-Time Therapy Assistant combines the power of Llama 2-7B with a human-like animated character to enhance the therapeutic interaction experience.
 The visual aspect adds a personalized touch to the conversation, fostering a more engaging and supportive environment.
+Also it will create a personalized Therapy report based on the conversations

 ### Features :
 * Real-Time Conversations: Engage in dynamic, responsive conversations with users.